 The Walkway Over the Hudson is a linear walkway spanning the Hudson River.
 At 212 feet tall and 1.28 miles long, it's the longest elevated pedestrian bridge in the world.

 The Bardavon: The 1869 Bardavon Opera House is a leading performance venue in Poughkeepsie.
-It presents highest quality touring artists in theater, dance, music, opera, and other performance genres.
+It presents high-quality touring artists in theater, dance, music, opera and other performance genres.
 The Bardavon also strives to foster the development and presentation of new works.
-Each season, the Bardavon's diverse offerings include main stage shows, Hudson Valley Philharmonic concerts, educational daytime performances, school residencies as well as community service events.
+Each season, the Bardavon's diverse offerings include main stage shows, Hudson Valley Philharmonic concerts, educational daytime performances, school residencies, as well as community service events.
 This variety ensures that the Bardavon is accessible to all who seek entertaining and inspiring live performances.

 Visit New Paltz: New Paltz is arguably best known around the world for its outdoor attractions, and for good reason.
 The Shawangunk Ridge offers a host of trail options for hikers and bicyclists with some of the best views in the Hudson Valley.
 Bonticou Crag in the Mohonk Preserve, Skytop on the grounds of the world-renowned, 140-year-old Mohonk Mountain House resort, Awosting Falls in the Minnewaska State Park Preserve and the Ice Caves in Sam's Point Preserve are just a taste of what the Shawangunk Ridge has to offer.
 For rock climbers, 'The Gunk's' are the single busiest climbing destination in North America, with some 50,000 technical climbers visiting the area each year to scale roughly 1,200 documented climbing routes.
 The less adventurous can see the climbers in action from the Mohonk Preserve's Undercliff/Overcliff trail.
 Adventurers can also access miles of rail trails.